-Any requests from Italian authorities regarding a British driving licence should be sent to the DVLA in English, only by post.
+Any requests from Italian authorities regarding a British driving licence or a British-registered vehicle should be made through the European system EUCARIS.
 The DVLA will not give out information about vehicles, unless they have been involved in a serious accident.
-In such cases, information would be sent to embassies.
+In such cases, information would be sent to the relevant Embassy.

 Recognition of driving licences

 In accordance with EU regulations on the recognition of licences, Italian licence regulations will apply to the driver’s EU/EEA licence regarding: